stas00/jupyter-notebook-tools/README.md

 # Jupyter Notebook Tools

-Helper tools for working with Jupyter notebooks
+Helper tools for working with Jupyter notebooks.